louisejones101/memory-game/README.md

 ## Design

+The aim of this project was to build an interactive game that was fun, easy to operate and visually appealing.
+The game is able to be played by a user of any age.

 ### Colour Scheme

-The color scheme chosen were greens blues and vibrant coral.
+The color scheme chosen were a vibrant coral, yellow, blues and greens.
 The inspiration for the colour palette was taken from the background tropical image that I chose to use.
 The colours chosen are bright and colourful.

+The title text, card backs, and buttons are the same colour to match the blue in the toucan.
+The coral background of the game grid, was chosen to be similar to the toucans beak colour and matches the modal backgrounds to tie them all togther.
+The move counter text and the modal text are black so that they are able to be read easily against the coral background.

+The light yellow background was chosen to have a calming effect against the busy game colours and toucan image and help to distinguish between the game grid and the background.
 Below is a screenshot of the colours used.

 <kbd><img src="assets/images/readmeimages/colourpalette.png"  width="800"></kbd>